hawtio/hawtio/docs/GetStarted.md

 **hawtio** offers a number of [Maven Plugins](http://hawt.io/maven/), so that users can bootup Maven projects and have hawtio embedded in the running JVM.

+## Trying SNAPSHOT builds

+The **hawtio** project has a CI server which builds and deploys daily builds to a [Maven repository|https://repository.jboss.org/nexus/content/repositories/fs-snapshots/io/hawt].
+For example to try the latest build of the 'hawtio-default' WAR you can download it from the [Maven repository|https://repository.jboss.org/nexus/content/repositories/fs-snapshots/io/hawt/hawtio-default].

 ## Further Reading

 * [Articles and Demos](http://hawt.io/articles/index.html)